fabric/fabric/sites/docs/upgrading.rst

         not been prioritized for the rewrite, though they are likely to return in some form, and probably sooner instead of later.
     * - ``@serial``/``@parallel``/``@runs_once``
-      - Mixed
+      - Pending/Ported
       - Parallel execution is currently offered at the API level via `.Group` subclasses such as `.ThreadingGroup`; however, designating entire sessions and/or tasks to run in parallel (or to exempt from parallelism) has not been solved yet.

         The problem needs solving at a higher level than just SSH targets, as well (see e.g. `invoke#63
         <https://github.com/pyinvoke/invoke/issues/63>`_.)
     * - ``execute`` for calling named tasks from other tasks while honoring decorators and other execution mechanics (as opposed to calling them